heldrida/reactatouille-boilerplate/README.md

 reactatouille [project name]
 ```

-It'll generate the `project_name` directory for  you, with all the Boilerplate template, where you'll also find a README file containing further instructions to: run the development server, build for staging or production, test, etc.
+It'll generate the `project_name` directory for  you, with all the Boilerplate template files, where you'll also find a README file containing further instructions to: run the development server, build for staging or production, test, etc.

 ## Built With